-Schedule K shows the number of members, contributions, and benefits from 1991 through 2008 with a projection through 2019.
-The first page of Schedule K shows new retirements, deaths of former employees, new survivors, and deaths of survivors during the year.
+Schedule K shows the number of participants, contributions, and benefits from 1991 through 2009 with a projection through 2020.
+The first page of Schedule K shows new annuitants, annuitant deaths, new beneficiaries, and beneficiary deaths during the year.
 The second and third pages of Schedule K show the projection of employer and employee contributions and a projection of the benefits and expenses.

-The second and third pages of Schedule K show the projected employee and employer contributions in dollars and as a percentage of pay.
-We expect the employer contributions to increase sharply (to levels near 30 percent of payroll) beginning July 1, 2012 when credit for the pre-Act 9 surplus has been completely amortized (pursuant to the 10-year amortization schedule established under Act 2003-40).
+The second and third pages of Schedule K show the projected employee and employer contributions in dollars and as a percentage of compensation.
+We expect the employer contributions to increase sharply (to levels near 27 percent of covered compensation) beginning July 1, 2012 when credit for the pre-Act 9 surplus has been completely amortized (pursuant to the 10-year amortization schedule established under Act 2003-40).

 The second page of the Schedule K projection assumes that there will be ad hoc COLAs in the future similar to those that have occurred in the past.
-The projection assumes supplemental annuity increases in 2009, 2013 and 2017, with funding beginning July 1 of the following year.
+The projection assumes supplemental annuity increases in 2010, 2014 and 2018, with funding beginning July 1 of the following year.
 The third page of the Schedule K projection assumes that there will be no future COLAs.